 The parents have heard rumors that their daughters have been divided into three groups and have been taken across the border.
 There are even rumors that they have been taken to Niger and forced into marriages.
 In a recent interview with Al Jazeera, President Buhari said, “We have an idea where the girls are.
 Our main problem is that we want to rescue them alive.”
-He also said that some Boko Haram leaders have expressed willingness to enter into discussions with them.
+He also said that some an extremist group that is located primarily in Northern Nigeria leaders have expressed willingness to enter into discussions with them.
 “We want to make sure; they have to prove to us that they are alive, that they are well, and then we can promise them and negotiate with them.”

 Has the security situation in the northeast and in Chibok in particular improved?